 - a desire to protect society, particularly children, from exposure to such material, to which access can no longer be reliably controlled through legislation dealing with publication and distribution, and which may encourage interest in violent or aberrant sexual activity.

 The offence of possessing an extreme pornographic image criminalises the possession of a limited range of extreme sexual and violent material.
-When considering what may be classified as extreme pornography, it should be borne in mind that all extreme pornography is obscene (section 63(6)(b) of the Act) as classified by the Obscene Publications Act 1959.
-But not all obscene material is extreme.
+When considering what may be classified as extreme pornography, it should be borne in mind that all extreme pornography is obscene (section 63(6)(b) of the Act) but not all obscene material is extreme.

 Section 63(7)(a) of the Act states that one category of an extreme image is "an act which threatens a person’s life."
 Such an act should be obvious on the face of the image; there should be no speculation of what may happen next or what could occur.
 For example, merely wearing a mask or other fetish wear would not in itself make an act life threatening.
 A life threatening act as stated in the explanatory notes to the Act could include depictions of hanging, suffocation, or sexual assault involving a threat with a weapon.

-Having regard to the Article 8 right to a private life, and the requirement for any interference with that right to be proportionate and necessary, the threshold for prosecuting section 63(7)(b) cases should be a high one.
-It should be clear It will generally not be in the public interest to prosecute serious injury cases unless there is some aggravating factor present.
+Having regard to Article 8 of the European Convention on Human Rights, the right to a private and family life, the requirement for any interference with that right to be prescribed by law, necessary and proportionate, the threshold for prosecuting section 63(7)(b) cases should be a high one.
+It will generally not be in the public interest to prosecute serious injury cases unless there is at least one aggravating factor present.

 When assessing whether there are aggravating factors present when considering the public interest in prosecuting, consideration should be given to:

 - The extent of the circulation of the images, if any.
 For example whether they were shared between consenting parties or posted more widely, for example on social media or pornographic sites.